ttscoff/bunch/bunch-files/frontmatter.md

 You can totally use emoji in the frontmatter title and get a sweet looking menu 😁.
 The menus are sorted alphabetically by display title, so changing the `title:` key will change the sort order of the list.
 Sort order ignores emoji, so `😊Bunch A` still comes before `♥️Bunch B`.

+{% available 130 %}
+You can also use the "title prefix" key to add a prefix to the display title.
+If no "title" key is set, this will prefix the filename in the menu title.

+The "title prefix" key can be set in tag or folder frontmatter and will apply to all files affected.
+If multiple tag/folder prefixes apply to a single Bunch, the prefixes are concatenated.
+The order of concatenation can't be controlled, but this allows you to use tags to actually "tag" menu items visually.
+{% endavailable %}

 ### Customizing Menu Order {#sortorder}

 The "menu order" key defines the sort order of Bunches in the menu that Bunch displays.